micahgodbolt/micahgodbolt.com/src/talks.md

 ### Description

-In this workshop we will break down of a small Vue.js Todo application into a published pattern library of reusable, testable, documented components.
-Along the way we will learn about how design systems are built, how the code and teams are organized, and how you can take your own design system from a grassroots project to a market shifting force.
+In this workshop we will break a small Vue.js Todo app down into a published pattern library of reusable, testable, documented components.
+Along the way we will learn how design systems are built, how the code and teams are organized, and how you can take your own design system from a grassroots project to a market shifting force.

 ### Benefits